jeffpar/pcjs.v1/disks/pcx86/diags/ibm/ega/README.md

     ---   ---   ---   ---
      ON    ON    ON   OFF

-or connect your EGA to the older Color Display (Model 5153) and set the EGA switches as follows:
+or connect your EGA to the older Personal Computer Color Display (Model 5153) and set the EGA switches as follows:

     SW1   SW2   SW3   SW4
     ---   ---   ---   ---